Wealth Club – Compelling investments for experienced investors

 AIM VCTs do not qualify for IHT relief, even though their underlying holdings might.
 This is because when you invest in a VCT, you acquire shares in the VCT itself (listed on the main market of the London Stock Exchange), not in its underlying holdings listed on AIM.

-Only when you hold shares directly in a company that qualifies for BPR could your investment be IHT free.
+It is only when you hold shares directly in a company that qualifies for BPR that your investment could qualify for IHT relief.

 If IHT mitigation is a priority, you might consider AIM IHT ISAs.
 Investments under the EIS and SEIS schemes can also be IHT free.